Health Unit Coordinator

 Become a Medical Assistant

 Medical assistants provide administrative and clinical support to various healthcare teams.
-They often have extensive patient interaction, including taking vitals, gathering medical history, assisting with medical procedures, and collecting specimens for lab tests.
+They often interact extensively with patients, taking vitals, gathering medical history, assisting with medical procedures, and collecting specimens for lab tests.

 • Typical Education: Certificate or diploma